bakkerjean/coding-exercise/README.md

 - The user should be able to log out.

 Client created with angular cli 8
-Server created with express generator
+Server created with express generator (<-- but ended up not using express at all :))

 Client - server communication with socket.io
 Basic authentication with socketio-auth